 The annual distribution from this fund shall be designated to the College of Food, Agricultural, and Environmental Sciences to provide scholarship support to undergraduate students enrolled in the college attending the Columbus campus or the Agricultural Technical Institute.
 First preference shall be given to students from Champaign or Clark County.
-If no candidates from Champaign or Clark County, the scholarship(s) may be given to a undergraduate student meeting the above criteria.
+If no candidates are identified, the scholarship may be given to a graduate student meeting the above criteria.
 If there are no candidates from Champaign or Clark County, the scholarship(s) may be given to an undergraduate student from any county in Ohio who is enrolled in the college attending the Columbus campus or Agricultural Technical Institute who has a minimum 3.5 GPA.
 Recipients shall be selected by the college's scholarship committee, in consultation with Student Financial Aid.
 Scholarships shall not exceed 50% of in-state tuition per recipient per year.
 If the annual distribution is more than 50% of in-state tuition, the annual distribution shall be divided equally among recipients.